NaomiMod/blender-NaomiLib/README.md

 **Advanced**

-- **Export All** — export every NaomiLib collection in the scene to a folder, one `.bin` per collection
+- **Export All** — export every Naomi Library collection in the scene to a folder, one `.bin` per collection
 - **Naomi2** — output in NAOMI2 (NL2) format

 ---